OpenBB-finance/openbb-docs/content/pro/widgets.md

 ### TradingView widgets

 TradingView widgets are not native, and therefore that means that the data within them won't be accessible to your AI copilot, unlike others.

-@TODO Think if there are other special widgets that are worth pointing out